kids-eat/KidsEat/README.md

 - **Problem:** The organization was facing difficulties in notifying families about the locations and times of their programs and meal distribution sites.
 Kids Eat mobile application allows Berea Kids Eat program to have a centralized platform for managing its events and providing details about them.

 ## Installation Guide
-The app can be installed and tested in 5 steps:
+The app can be installed and tested with the following steps:
 1. Install [Android Studio](https://developer.android.com/studio) on your machine.
 2. Create an [Android Virtual Device (AVD)](https://developer.android.com/studio/run/managing-avds) in your Android Studio.
 3. Clone the Kids Eat repo to your local machine.